 California Deceptive Trade Practices Laws

 Deceptive trade practices are characterized by disinformation, false claims, and other tactics to lure the public into buying a product or service.
 One example is a used car dealer tampering with the odometer in order to falsely claim lower mileage.
 California has not adopted the Uniform Deceptive Trade Practices Act, but has laws specifically prohibiting false advertising and odometer tampering.
+If you would like to know more about deceptive business practices, the following article covers those issues for California.

 |Uniform Deceptive Trade Practices Act Adopted||No|